ourPLCC/plcc/docs/User/Install.md

 PLCC is automatically installed into workspaces created for that repository.

-### 5.1.
-Install PLCC for use in GitPod

-Add or update `.gitpod.yml` in the root of a repository in GitLab/GitHub/Bitbucket repository with the following:
+To configure your repository to install PLCC when opened in GitPod, add or update `.gitpod.yml` in the root of a repository in GitLab/GitHub/Bitbucket repository with the following:

 ```yaml